iconify/documentation/documents/pages/icons/index.md

 Iconify is a universal framework that can work with any icon set.

-To make things easier, Iconify includes over 60,000 icons from more than 80 open source icon sets.
-Some examples:
+Iconify offers more than 80 open source icon sets with over 60,000 icons.
+All icons are validated, cleaned up, optimised and ready for use.
+Few examples:

 `include icons/examples`